eliranna/techsee-chat/README.md

 - To enable real-time messaging, we are using a socket between the server and the clients.
 - We also use a single HTTP call to retrieve all past messages.
 - The server simply holds (in memory) a list of users and messages, and responds to socket events.
 (Should be added: an API to support the retrieval of all part messages).
+Here I have use KOA because it's effortless.

 ### Structure